jusinucsd26/cse15l-lab-reports/lab-report-1-week-2.md

 ![Index.php](IndexPHP.png)

-* Open a terminal in VSCode (Ctrl or Command + `, or use the Terminal → New Terminal menu option) and enter this command where zzz is replaced by the letters in your cs15l account:
+* Open a terminal in VSCode (Ctrl or Command + `, or use the Terminal → New Terminal menu option).
+Then run:

 ```
-$ ssh cs15lwi22zzz@ieng6.ucsd.edu
+$ ssh cs15lwi22afb@ieng6.ucsd.edu
 ```

 * Type yes and type your password when applicable.
 It should look like this when you are logged in: